davidbagwell314/assembler/README.md

 # README.md

 Currently only assembles to Windows COFF object files.
-I will try to add support for ELF
+I will try to add support for ELF (I wrote a simple ELF executable previously, however it was done manually so I didn't write an assembler for it)

-Currently only assembles x86_64 machine code
+Currently only assembles x86_64 machine code (once I can find a way to store all opcodes for each instruction because there are multiple opcodes and various bits of data for each instruction)

 ## Resources